 A collaborative art installation at the crossroads of Hwys 16 & 37

-This artist-led public art installation is a collaborative work between master Ts’msyen/Tlingit/Tahltan carver, Stan Bevan, and two northwestern BC-based wood and metal artists, Rod Brown and Mike Sorochan.
-Stan Bevan is carving the centre sculpture, featuring three wooden sculptures of human forms, which will be enshrouded in aluminum sculpted by Mike Sorochan.
-The centre sculpture will be surrounded by six 9-foot wooden salmon carvings lead by Roderick Brown of Cohowood Studio.
+This artist-led public art installation is a collaborative contemporary art installation between master Ts’msyen/Tlingit/Tahltan carver, Stan Bevan and his team of apprentices Brian McKee, Kobe Antoine and Savannah Medeiros, The other two lead artists are northwestern BC-based wood and metal artists, Rod Brown and Mike Sorochan.
+Bevan's team carved centre sculptures, featuring three wooden carvings of human forms, which are be enshrouded in aluminum and copper sculpted by Mike Sorochan.
+The centre sculpture is surrounded by six 9-foot wooden salmon carvings with aluminum design elements created by Roderick Brown of Cohowood Studio.

 With a view to promote reconciliation through the arts and celebrate the importance of salmon to the people of northwestern BC, the Skeena Salmon Arts Festival works diligently to provide opportunities for Indigenous and other artists to showcase their works in high profile places and create a tourism draw based on the concept of public art in urban and wild places.
 This work was recently recognized with the 2022 Lieutenant Governor’s Arts and Music Award for the promotion of public art in the area.